andreobi/JETI_basic_Heli_Monitor/README.md

 # JETI_basic_Heli_Monitor

+The SW is provided as it is without any resposibility, warranty or laibility.

 This lua app provides the following functions:

 - provide an alram when the compentated battery voltage drops for more the 250ms under a adujustable cell level (default 3.65V)